A Unified Model of Particle Physics and Cosmology: Origin of Inflation, Baryogenesis, Neutrino Mass, CDM and Dark Energy

-There have been numerous theories about the inflation, dark energy, dark matter, and baryon asymmetry, which include all kinds of paradigms of the inflation and the reheating \cite{7}, some special models of the dark energy \cite{8}, even some models based on the non-standard gravity \cite{9}, a variety of the CDM candidates \cite{10}, the modified Newtonian dynamics \cite{11}, and many mechanisms of leptogenesis or baryogenesis \cite{12}.
-However, all of the proposals have a common shortcoming, namely, they are only aiming at one or two specific aspects of the universe rather than considering it as a whole, in other words, the above-mentioned things are dealt in isolation regardless of their connections, this is obviously unnatural and inadvisable because the uniqueness of the universe origin destines there are certainly some connections among them.
-In fact, the vast majority of these models have now been ruled out by the recent measured data and analyses \cite{13}.
+In fact, there have been numerous theories about the explanations of the inflation, dark energy, dark matter, baryon asymmetry and neutrino mass, which include many extensions of the SM \cite{10}, some paradigms of the inflation and reheating \cite{11}, some special models of the dark energy \cite{12}, even some models based on the non-standard gravity \cite{13}, many candidates of the CDM \cite{14}, the modified Newtonian dynamics \cite{15}, some mechanisms of baryogenesis and leptogenesis \cite{16}, and many models of neutrino mass generation \cite{17}.
+However, a wide variety of these proposals have a common shortcoming, namely they are only aiming at one or two specific aspects of the above-mentioned universe phenomena rather than considering internal connections among them, in other words, these phenomena are dealt in isolation without regard to their integration and coherence in the universe evolution, this is obviously unnatural and inadvisable because the uniqueness of the universe origin and evolution destines that there are surely some internal relations among these universe ingredients.
+However, the vast majority of these models have been ruled out by the recent data and analyses \cite{18}.

-By use of the analyses for the power spectra of the anisotropic and polarized temperature of the cosmic microwave background (CMB) \cite{14}, we have obtained the following inflationary data, the tensor-to-scalar ratio, the scalar spectral index, the running of the spectral index, and the scalar power spectra.
-On the other hand, from the global analyses of cosmology which includes CMB, BBN, structure formation, etc. \cite{15}, we have extracted the following universe data, the dark energy density, the dark matter density, the ratio of the baryon number density to the photon one, and the neutrino mass sum.
-The present optimum values of these data are given as \cite{1},
+At the present day, by means of the analyses for the power spectra of the anisotropic and polarized temperature of the cosmic microwave background (CMB) \cite{19}, we have obtained the following data of such inflationary quantities as the scalar power spectra, the scalar spectral index, the running of the spectral index, and the tensor-to-scalar ratio.
+On the other hand, from the global analyses of cosmology which includes CMB, BBN, structure formation, gravitational lenses, particle physic experiments, etc. \cite{20}, we have extracted the following universe data, the CDM density, the dark energy density, the ratio of the baryon number density to the photon one, and the neutrino mass sum.
+The present optimum values of these cosmological data are given as follows \cite{1},

-All of the measured data undoubtedly contain the information of the origin of the universe, they severely constrain the models beyond the $\Lambda$CDM \cite{16}, so any one successful theory of cosmology has to confront them unavoidably.